Cockroaches: Species Common to Our Central Virginia Region Part #2 – German Cockroach

 A female Oriental cockroach produces 6 egg capsules during her lifetime, each of which will hold 16 individual eggs.
 She leaves the egg capsules near a food source and they hatch in 12 weeks.
 They hit sexual maturity after molting between 7 to 10 times over the course of five to nine months.

-Cockroaches: Species Common to Our Central Virginia Region Part #1 – American Cockroach
+Cockroaches: Species Common to our Central Virginia Region Part #4 – Wood Roach

 COCKROACHES: A Hidden Danger in the Home